block-core/chaininfo/docker/SERVER-DNS/README.md

 Public identity did:is:02e55470d8898dbb7869575552c3b5f3a4a6bb8cbc14b75831249a50a33eeb2625
 ```

-Give the public identity DID to any dns server you wish to register and get dns services with
+Give the public identity DID to any dns server you wish to register and get dns services from

 #### Download the files